pythonanywhere/help_pages/articles/MongoDB.md

             flush=True
         )

+If there is not a version of the ipify module that works with the version of Python that you are using, you can just use the REST interface to ipify.
+There is a complete example on the "Code Samples" page on the ipify web site.

 If there are any problems whitelisting your IP address (for example, if the API key is wrong) then you will find the error messages in the program's output;
 for websites, it will be in the server log file (linked from the "Web" page).